strangerstudios/memberlite/README.md

 ###Changelog
 **3.0**
+* BUG: Fixing errors and alerts from Theme Check plugin.
 * ENHANCEMENT: Moving all shortcodes to 'memberlite-shortocdes' plugin for better compatibility for theme changes.
 * ENHANCEMENT: Improved handling of CPT titles, breadcrumbs, and sidebars for single and archive view.